darkquasar/darkquasar.github.io/_posts/2017-09-09-THL01-Mimikatz.md

 ## Hunting with Sysmon and Windows Events

-This hunt gets even more interesting when we start observing an interleave of Windows Security Events alonside the Sysmon ones
+This hunt gets even more interesting when we start observing Windows Security and Sysmon Events intertwined together
 ```Markdown
 Query: "mimikatz"  NOT "EventCode=4658"  NOT "EventCode=4689" | stats count by EventCode, _time | sort _time
 ```

 ![ToTH1-08](../img/THL001-Mimikatz/Mimi-08.PNG)

 Here we notice that Events **4663** (*An attempt was made to access an object*), **4656** (*A handle to an Object was requested*), **4703** (*Token Right Adjusted*) and **4673** (*Sensitive Privilege Use*) are showing up.
 Their presence makes sense, due to the operations that Mimikatz has to go through in order to access lsass process' memory.
 As you can see, it's starting to look quite hard for such a program to hide from event traces.
-Of course, Mimikatz could also be loaded from memory in a fileless scenario, and event log tracing could be disabled with tools like Invoke-Phant0m, however, as we will see, these techniques can also leave traces.
-If the right audit policy is configured in your environment, even tools that interfere with and wipe Windows Event Logs need to load first and acquire a few OS privileges before doing evil right?
-And if you have a centralized logging system like a SIEM (again, as long as your log forwarding policy is properly configured) you will always have a trace of events that could have even been wiped out of the source host.
+Of course, Mimikatz could also be loaded from memory in a fileless scenario, and event log tracing could be disabled with tools like [Invoke-Phant0m](https://github.com/hlldz/Invoke-Phant0m), however, as we'll see, *these techniques can also leave traces*.
+If the right audit policy is configured in your environment, even tools that interfere with and wipe Windows Event Logs *need to load first* and acquire a few OS privileges before doing evil right?
+And if you have a centralized logging system like a SIEM (again, as long as your log forwarding policy is properly configured) you will always have a trace of events even when they could have even been wiped out of the source host.

-So if we actually break this down to the sequence of traces left behind by a Mimikatz file execution we have this:
+So if we actually break this down to the sequence of traces left behind by a Mimikatz file execution under the new scenario we have this:

 | EventCode | _time                        | Comment                                                                                                                                        |
 |-----------|------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------|